 Differences Between Python vs Ruby Performance

 Python is a general-purpose programming language.
-Python supports multiple programming paradigms and comes up with a large standard library, paradigms included are object-oriented, imperative, functional and procedural.
-In Python language the syntax is straightforward and hence it’s an ideal teaching language for a newbie.
+Python supports multiple programming paradigms and comes up with a large standard library; paradigms included are object-oriented, imperative, functional and procedural.
+In Python language, the syntax is straightforward, and hence it’s an ideal teaching language for a newbie.
 Ruby is an object-oriented, reflective, dynamic, general-purpose programming language.
 Ruby takes the concept of Object-Oriented Programming to its limits.
-In Ruby, everything is an object including global variables.
-Classes and modules are objects and functions and operators are the methods of objects.
+In Ruby, everything is an object, including global variables.
+Classes and modules are objects, and functions and operators are the methods of objects.

 Python was created by a Dutch programmer Guido van Rossum and first released in 1991.
 Python is being used extensively in the web development landscape.
 It’s easy to learn since its syntax is easy to learn has become one of its biggest benefits.
 Its large library is cited as one of its greatest strengths, which provides features to attain so many tasks.

 Ruby was designed and developed during the 1990s by Yukihiro Matsumoto in Japan.
-Thus Ruby becomes more powerful when combined with Functional programming and use of lambdas.
+Thus Ruby becomes more powerful when combined with Functional programming and the use of lambdas.
 Ruby being Object Oriented is highly influenced by languages like C++, Java, and Perl.
 It is highly preferred for web development and functional programming, which was the focussed area by the Ruby community from the get-go.
-Ruby has become much more diverse since its inception but it has not yet reached the level of diversity that Python has.
+Ruby has become much more diverse since its inception, but it has not yet reached the level of diversity that Python has.

-Python is a scripting language that can automate most of the handy stuff, over the years it has emerged as the most wanted scripting language in modern software development which varies from infrastructure management to data analysis.
-One has to spend more time thinking about the problem they are trying to solve, and less time thinking about language complexities.
+Python is a scripting language that can automate most of the handy stuff; over the years, it has emerged as the most wanted scripting language in modern software development, which varies from infrastructure management to data analysis.
+One has to spend more time thinking about the problem they are trying to solve and less time thinking about language complexities.

-Python includes lots of solid concurrency libraries but at the same time, it requires the developer to be clean about side effects and isolation.
-With Ruby one can write concurrent programs that operate on multiple cores easily, similar to Python, a developer is responsible for side effects and isolation issues.
+Python includes lots of solid concurrency libraries, but at the same time, it requires the developer to be clean about side effects and isolation.
+With Ruby, one can write concurrent programs that operate on multiple cores easily; similar to Python, a developer is responsible for side effects and isolation issues.
 Python’s concurrency process is more resource-demanding as compared to Ruby.
 But then again, it boils down to developer coding habits if one has to take the cake offered by both Python and Ruby Performance languages.

 Head to Head Comparison Between Python and Ruby Performance (Infographics)